microsoft/finops-toolkit/docs-mslearn/framework/finops-framework.md

 <br>

-## ⚖️ Principles
+## Principles

 Before digging into FinOps, it's important to understand the core principles that should guide your FinOps efforts.
 The FinOps community developed the principles by applying their collective experience, and helps you create a culture of shared accountability and transparency.

-- **Teams need to collaborate** – Build a common focus on cost efficiency, processes and cost decisions across teams that might not typically work closely together.
+- **Teams need to collaborate** – Build a common focus on cost efficiency, processes, and cost decisions across teams that might not typically work closely together.
 - **Decisions are driven by the business value of cloud** – Balance cost decisions with business benefits including quality, speed, and business capability.
 - **Everyone takes ownership for their cloud usage** – Decentralize decisions about cloud resource usage and optimization, and drive technical teams to consider cost as well as uptime and performance.
 - **FinOps data should be accessible and timely** – Provide clear usage and cost data quickly, to the right people, to enable prompt decisions and forecasting.